friedrith/pragmatic-design-system/slides/slides.md

 # Organism Paradigm

-Atoms & Molecules: __genericity__
+Atoms & Molecules: __genericity__ using composition

-But you cannot keep the same logic for all your components.
+But you cannot keep the same paradigm for all your components.

 A lot of code duplication.
 Hard to maintain the consistency.